 Changes to right to rent checks for citizens of the EU, Switzerland, Norway, Iceland, and Liechtenstein are expected after 30 June 2021, according to current government guidance.

 The current guidance for letting agents and landlords on conducting right to rent checks on citizens of the EU, Switzerland, Norway, Iceland and Liechtenstein is expected to change on 30 June 2021.

 Under the current law in England, letting agents and landlords must check that all prospective tenants aged 18 and over can legally rent a residential property before starting a new tenancy.

 Citizens from the EU, EEA and Switzerland can currently prove their right to rent by showing their passport or national identity card to their letting agent or landlord.
-This government has said that this will stay the same whether or not the UK leaves the EU with a deal.
-The guidance says that there will be no change to the way citizens from the EU, EEA and Switzerland prove their right to rent until 1st January 2021.
+The government has said that there will be no change to this guidance until 30 June 2021, noting that it is against the law to ask EU, EEA or Swiss citizens to show that they have settled status or pre-settled status when starting a new tenancy.
 Irish citizens will continue to have the right to rent in the UK and be able to prove their right to rent as they do now, for example using their passport.

 It's important to note that this article isn't exhaustive and doesn't constitute legal advice.
 Check gov.uk for the latest Brexit advice.

 Want the latest lettings new delivered straight to your inbox every week?
 Sign up to our mailing list and stay up to date, or read our complete guide to lettings legislation in the private rented sector to help your agency stay compliant.